-Discovery procedures

-9 What pretrial discovery procedures are available?
+Discovery procedures 9 What pretrial discovery procedures are available?

 Broadly speaking, Italy does not provide for any procedural tool such as US-style pretrial discovery.
 In the course of the proceedings, however, the judge can order a party or a third party to produce specific documents that he or she deems necessary for the conduct of the proceedings.
 The Decree has introduced new rules allowing the plaintiff in antitrust private enforcement proceedings to request disclosure of certain categories of evidence.

-Evidence from the defendant and third parties

-If a party has presented a motivated request containing reasonably available facts and evidence sufficient to support the plausibility of its claim or its defence, the courts are able to order the counterparty or a third party to disclose relevant evidence that lies in their control (article 3 of Legislative Decree of 19 January 2017, No. 3 (the Decree)).

-For the purpose of admitting the request, the court will evaluate its proportionality by taking into account:

-- the extent to which the claim or defence is supported by available facts and evidence justifying the request to disclose evidence; - the scope and cost of disclosure; and - whether the evidence to be disclosed contains confidential information.

-Evidence from the file of a competition authority

-Another novelty introduced by the Decree is the possibility for the courts to order the disclosure of evidence included in the file of a competition authority, provided that:

-the parties and third parties are not reasonably able to produce such evidence; and

-- the request is proportional, considering, among other things, whether: - it has been formulated specifically with regard to the documents submitted to a competition authority; - the party requesting disclosure is doing so in relation to an action for damages; and - there is a need to safeguard the effectiveness of antitrust public enforcement.

-The Italian Competition Authority (ICA) may provide the court with its views on the proportionality of disclosure requests.
+Evidence from the defendant and third parties If a party has presented a motivated request containing reasonably available facts and evidence sufficient to support the plausibility of its claim or its defence, the courts are able to order the counterparty or a Italy Gianni & Origoni third party to disclose relevant evidence that lies in their control (article 3 of Legislative Decree of 19 January 2017, No. 3 (the Decree)).
+For the purpose of admitting the request, the court will evaluate its proportionality by taking into account: - the extent to which the claim or defence is supported by available facts and evidence justifying the request to disclose evidence; - · the scope and cost of disclosure; and - whether the evidence to be disclosed contains confidential information.
+Evidence from the file of a competition authority Another novelty introduced by the Decree is the possibility for the courts to order the disclosure of evidence included in the file of a competition authority (article 4 of the Decree), provided that: - the parties and third parties are not reasonably able to produce such evidence; and - the request is proportional, considering, among other things, whether: - it has been formulated specifically with regard to the documents submitted to a competition authority; - the party requesting disclosure is doing so in relation to an action for damages; and - there is a need to safeguard the effectiveness of antitrust public enforcement The Italian Competition Authority (ICA) may provide the court with its views on the proportionality of disclosure requests.
 In any case, the courts cannot order a party or a third party to disclose evidence related to leniency or settlement programmes.

-Furthermore, if the disclosure of evidence relates to confidential information of personal, commercial, industrial and financial nature, the court has the power to adopt certain measures to protect the confidentiality (article 3(4) of the Decree), such as:

-- the obligation of secrecy; - the possibility of redacting the confidentiality of parts of a document; - the setting-up of closed-door hearings; - the limitation of the number of persons authorised to view the evidence; and - the assignment to experts of the task to draft summaries of the confidential information.
+Furthermore, if the disclosure of evidence relates to confidential information of personal, commercial, industrial and financial nature, the court has the power to adopt certain measures to protect the confidentiality (article 3(4) of the Decree), such as: - the obligation of secrecy: - · the possibility of redacting the confidentiality of parts of a document; - the setting-up of closed-door hearings; - the limitation of the number of persons authorised to view the evidence; and - the assignment to experts of the task to draft summaries of the confidential information.
+In this regard, in 2020 the Commission has adopted a Communication on the protection of confidential information, which identifies the measures that courts may consider when dealing with the disclosure of sensitive documents and data, including the redaction of documents, the creation of confidentiality rings and the appointing of third-party experts to access certain information.
+Admissible evidence 10 What evidence is admissible?

-Admissible evidence

-10 What evidence is admissible?

-Documents are always admissible evidence; however, the evidentiary value of documents varies depending on its source.
+Documents are always admissible evidence; however, the evidentiary value of documents varies depending on their source.
 In addition, witness evidence is admissible but with some specific limitations.
 It is generally inadmissible in relation to contracts, and it is admissible, with specific limitations, in relation to agreements aimed at amending or contrary to a document.

-Legal privilege protection

-11 What evidence is protected by legal privilege?
+Legal privilege protection 11 What evidence is protected by legal privilege?